ZendarInc/ZendarSDK/python/viewer/README.md

 # Image Viewer

-Imaging Viewer is an example Python program that converts recorded raw radar images and point detections, overlay the two data types and displays the images.
-It optionally lets the user to store the images are an mp4 video.
+Imaging Viewer is an example Python program that converts recorded raw radar images and point detections, overlay the two data types and displays the resulting images.
+It optionally lets the user store the images as an mp4 video.

 This program demonstrates how to:

 - load recorded image and point detections from file
 - synchronize the two data streams
-- project point detections on to the radar images
+- project point detections onto the radar images
 - compress the high dynamic range radar image suitable for viewing

 ## Running the viewer